-Before I started writing books, I spent my days as a family lawyer, watching marriages disintegrate.
-So, it's funny that, after quitting the law, my first three books were all about love.
+Before I started writing books, I spent my days as a family lawyer, watching marriages disintegrate, so it’s not surprising that, after quitting the law, my first three books were dedicated to love.
 My love for my father in The Tattooed flower; the fierce love we, as mothers, have for our children in All You need is Love, and with the last of my non-fiction books, Smitten, the transformative power of enduring, romantic love.

 My father taught me a lot of things but the thing that most stuck with me was something he said in his final days.
 He couldn’t speak by this time, so he pulled out his keyboard and let the computer-generated voice speak for him.
 He said: “At the end of the day, it’s all about who you love, and who loves you back.”

 So I decided to explore love.
 I wanted this book to be a glimpse into lasting romance, a collection of love stories exploring enduring love.
 I didn’t want to write a How-To guide.
 I wanted real stories about real couples, whose lives were studded - as life is- with pain, loss, laughter and love.
 My father and mother shared a beautiful and fierce love, and remained smitten until death forced them apart, so I knew that lasting love was possible.
 I just had to find 12 couples who were willing to share the most intimate details of their love life with me.

 The first task was deciding who to interview.
 The book was about enduring love, so I knew I had to find a couple who’s love had endured, and hopefully been strengthened by the passage of time.
 I found Cesia and Abe Goldberg, both in their 80’s, and madly in love.
 When we sat down for the interview, they sat down on the lounge opposite me, and they didn’t take their hands off each other for the entire interview.
 They looked at each other with such tenderness and spoke of each other with such admiration.
 Both orphans from Auschwitz, they swore never to let hate into their lives again.